mavek87/gwt-history-router/README.md

 ```

-### 3. Populate the PageRegistry with all your pages, create a new router in your app entry point and call the router.listenUrlChanges() method to startup the router
+### 3. Populate the PageRegistry with all your pages, create a new router in your app entry point and call the Router.getInstance().listenUrlChanges() method to startup the router

 ```
 public class MyModuleEntryPoint implements EntryPoint {